chiayuli/My-Ph.D.-Publications/semi-supervised-E2E/README.md

 * WSJ (LDC93S6A, LDC94S13A)
 * [@Librispeech](https://www.openslr.org/12): Large-scale (1000 hours) corpus of read English speech

-# Installation and initialization
+# Experiment
-* copy espnet/espnet to you working directory and run installation following the README.md in [@Espnet](https://github.com/espnet/espnet)
+* please copy all the files under espnet to your espnet directory
-* create a folder naming "semi" under espnet/espnet/egs/wsj
+* the run script for WSJ is run.wsj.sh, please copy it to the egs/wsj/asr1 and run it